 ZF Friedrichshafen AG – Case Study

-Board provides ZF with a reliable and flexible solution that rapidly adapts to changes and enables innovative business
+Board provides ZF with a reliable and flexible reporting solution that rapidly adapts to changes and enables innovative business

 ZF is a leading worldwide technology company specializing in driveline and chassis solutions as well as active and passive safety technology.
 The company is represented by 137,000 employees at 230 locations in nearly 40 countries.
 ZF is among the world's largest automotive suppliers and in 2016 the company achieved a turnover of 35.2 billion euros.
 To continue its success with innovative products in the future, ZF spends about 6% of its annual revenue on research and development.